Dcode99/CPE586Final/README.md

   - ./test.sh
     - sets up servers and creates the needed files
     - cleans both the processes and tmp files
+      - Based on user input
+      - Has nice colored output

   - Uses Curl to test networking speed and statisics
     - Prints to terminal command line